 One of the many benefits of buying a tear down lot is that often times the utility infrastructure is all ready in place.
 Before putting in an offer, it's important to get professionals out to determine the reusability of each service and quote tie-in costs or upgrade costs of applicable.

 Sewer: If there is an existing sewer line that ties into a town sewer, have a plumber come out an inspect the line with a scope.
 There could be significant cost savings if the sewer lateral does not need to be replaced.
-If there is an existing septic system, it is unlikely to viable and will most likely need to be upgraded and replaced.
+If there is an existing septic system, it is unlikely to viable and will most likely need to be upgraded or replaced entirely.

 Perform a Zoning Compliance Review

-Just because there is an existing building there, does not mean that you can build in the same way.
+Just because there is an existing building there, does not mean that you can build another the same way.
 Often older buildings are 'grandfathered' in because the zoning code changed or got more restrictive after they were originally built.
 Once you demolish a structure you will lose the 'grandfathered' status and may find that bulk regulations like lot setbacks or height restrictions make the lot unbuildable or undesirable.
-We have a post on zoning reviews.
+We have a post on performing your own zoning review.

 Talk to Your Neighbors